 - Fear of Conflict: Productive conflict is necessary for growth and decision-making; teams need to embrace open dialogue.

-- Lack of Commitment: Without clarity and buy-in, team members may fail to commit to decisions and
+- Lack of Commitment: Without clarity and buy-in, team members may fail to commit to decisions and objectives.

-achieving results. - Inattention to Results: Teams must prioritize collective results over individual interests to succeed.
+- Inattention to Results: Teams must prioritize collective results over individual interests to succeed.

 Chapter Breakdown